lcp Skip to Main Content

 Not only does anxiety affect a person’s mental health, but it also causes behavioral symptoms and can impact a person’s everyday life and relationships.

 Common behavioral symptoms of anxiety involve avoidance or agoraphobia, compulsive behavior, and irritability.
 It can also cause isolation or social withdrawal.
+For some, symptoms are difficult to identify since they are hidden out of shame, such as in high-functioning anxiety.

 Behavioral Symptoms of Anxiety Infographic